mcliff1/myslsapp/README.md

 ## Setup
 **Preqrequisite** - have a hosted zone available in Route53.
+ - ACM record must be set up for certificate

 The [cfn-ec2workstation.json](cfn-ec2workstation.json) cloudformation template creates a server with the appropriate roles to build and deploy the serverless example applications.

+For a new domain name, the `sls create_domain --region <region>` must be called to create the appropriate record in API Gateway to link the SSL cert.

 When running *sls* commands, the **--region** flag MUST be specified, since we are using roles for access, and not having to run *aws config* or set up any keys in the environment.